Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 ## How Tier-0 and FediNuke work

 [My tier-0 list](https://seirdy.one/pb/tier0.csv) is a subset of the `pleroma.envs.net` blocklist.
-It contains entries that appeared on at least **14 out of 27** other hand-picked instance blocklists ("bias sources"), with exceptions detailed below.
+It contains entries that appeared on at least **15 out of 27** other hand-picked instance blocklists ("bias sources"), with exceptions detailed below.
 Not all Tier-0 entries have the same level of severity; a smaller list containing what I personally deem the "worse half" of Tier 0 is [FediNuke.txt](https://seirdy.one/pb/FediNuke.txt). **Consensus** builds Tier-0; **severity** builds FediNuke.

 When I add a bias source, I may also increase the minimum number of votes required if I find that its blocklist is too close to (or mainly just imports all of) tier-0 or the blocklist of a bias source's blocklist.
-That's the reason why the threshold is 14 instead of 13.
+That's the reason why the threshold is 15 instead of 13 or 14.

 All entries use the root domains when applicable, or are as close to the root domain as possible without triggering false-positives.